stew675/qidi-plus4-extras/content/adjusting-belt-tension/README.md

 ### 1 - Turn the Printer Off

-### 2 - Loosen the belt tansion clamping bolts
+### 2 - Loosen the belt tension clamping bolts

-Now loosen the 8 belt tension clamping bolts on the rear of the Plus 4.
+Loosen the 8 belt tension clamping bolts on the rear of the Plus 4.
 See the photos below.

 About 3 full turns anti-clockwise on each bolt is sufficient to release their clamping pressure.